n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

     }
 ```

-Here's a nice helper I wrote allowing to compose a record using the [pipeline builder pattern](https://sporto.github.io/elm-patterns/advanced/pipeline-builder.html); it's often known in functional languages as `apply`, but I like `resolve`:
+Here's a nice helper I wrote allowing to build a record using the [pipeline builder pattern](https://sporto.github.io/elm-patterns/advanced/pipeline-builder.html); it's often known in functional languages as `apply`, but I like `resolve`:

 ```elm